 But if I really want to stick to my minuscule budget, I do have some much cheaper choices.
-The city of Paris has about 38 public pools that cost less than the cost of a cappuccino in Trocadéro to use.
-Continuing with the art deco theme, there’s Piscine Pontoise (5th), on the edge of the Latin Quarter.
-While this one doesn’t have the most up-to-date facilities, it does have the charm of retro-style private changing cabins for rent.
+The city of Paris has dozens of public pools that cost less than the cost of a cappuccino in Trocadéro to use.

 The Coolest Pools Just Outside of Paris

 The best compromise between the fabulousness of Le Molitor and the price point of the Paris public pools might be the Espace Aquatic in Neuilly-Sur-Seine.
 For 8€, you have access to several pools, including one with a sliding board, a jacuzzi and a garden for sunbathing.

 As always with Paris pools, you’ll want to avoid the lunchtime and evening rush, and be sure to bring your own towel, goggles, swim cap, and shower shoes.
 It’s a good idea to check the hours online before you go and plan a recon visit to scope out the facilities and make sure you’re clear on the rules for usage, which can seem weird to non-locals (like the no-swim-trunks-allowed interdiction).